Group Ukulele Classes

 Click here to go back to our homepage.

 Why should my child play Ukulele?

 While the ukulele has a history, purpose, and culture all its own, it is also commonly accepted as the "training wheels" for learning to play guitar.
-Its smaller size and tuning alow for younger children with smaller hands to begin learning finger dexterity, muscal literacy, chord structures, and musical accomaniment on an instrument that is more suited for their size and ability, and that will easily transfer to guitar as musicianship develops.
+Its smaller size and tuning alow for younger children with smaller hands to begin learning finger dexterity, musical literacy, chord structures, and musical accompaniment on an instrument that is more suited for their size and ability, and that will easily transfer to guitar as musicianship develops.
 It is also a much more affordable instrument than most beginning-level guitars.

 Where can I buy or rent instruments in the Middle-Tennessee area?

 Click here to view our list of local music retailers and suppliers.